 Squabbling Sharma family has a dubious reputation of not having any cook last there for more than a few months.
 Word spreads out about this family to such an extent that no person wants to ...
 See full summary »

 Mr. Gupta passes away after an accident while on duty, leaving behind his ailing wife and school-going son, Ramnath.
 Both await for some compensation, and when they are informed that the ...
 See full summary »

 Wealthy Janki falls in love with poor Jaiprakash, much to the displeasure of her parents, and ends up getting married, and living with her husband.
 She subsequently gives birth to a ...
 See full summary »

-Kanji Lalji Mehta is the owner of a small shop selling religious goods, though he himself is an atheist.
-He cooks up some or the other explanation and is able to extract a lot of money from his customers.
-But when an earthquake destroys his only source of income and the insurance company refuses to pay up on the basis of 'act of God', Kanjibhai takes God to the court.
-Having many people clinging their hopes to him but not having any experience of fighting a case in court, he is not able to prove his point due to lack of evidence that is, not until he is approached by a person who introduces himself as Krishna Vasudeva Yadav.
-Krishna helps Kanji win his case, his family and helps him find his faith in God.
-The film shows us how priests can turn religion into a business and that God can be found everywhere and particularly in a house of worship.
+Kanji Lalji Mehta, though an atheist, owns a small shop selling religious goods, concocting cock-and-bull stories to extract higher fees from his customers for his wares.
+When, in openly defying God, an earthquake destroys his (and only his) only source of income, with the insurance company refusing to pay up on the basis of it being an 'act of God', Kanjibhai takes God to the court.
+With many similarly unfortunate people pinning their hopes to him, Kanji's lack of courtroom experience may leave him unable to prove his point - that is, until approached by a man introducing himself as Krishna Vasudeva Yadav.
+Krishna helps Kanji win his case, his family and helps him find his faith in God, along the way showing how priests can turn religion into a business and that God can be found everywhere, particularly in a house of worship.
 Written by

 Was this review helpful to you?